BEX-Express/BEX-API/source/includes/_waybilldownload.md

 waybillNumbers | String | Yes | A comma-seperated list of waybill numbers or parcel numbers to generate PDF labels for.

 ### Response
+A successful response will be the resulting PDF document.
+If you are accessing it through a browser, the download will happen automatically.

+If you decide to integrate using your own system or code, you will need to process the response accordingly.

+<aside class="notice">
   An error response will still contain the relevant error message in the `ex` parameter of the response.

-**However**, a successful response will be the resulting PDF document.
-If you are accessing the service endpoint using query parameters inside a browser, the document will automatically download to your computer.

-<aside class="notice">
-  If you are accessing this service through code, you will need to process the result and save it to disk so that you can access the file.
 </aside>

-If you have requested multiple parcels and/or waybills in this request, the document will be multi-paged.
+### Label Size
+The downloadable label is sized at 10.08cm x 14.98cm and may be printed on any printer you have at your disposal.